the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 please tell {{< teacher >}} before starting the setup.**
 {{< /aside >}}

+#### Connect to Pi's hotspot
 0. Take the USB to MicroUSB cable and plug your Pi in.
 You can plug it into your computer or into a power outlet with a USB power plug.
-The red and green light on the side of your Pi should turn on and flash once it is powered.
+The red and green lights on the side of your Pi should turn on and flash once it is powered.
 0. Give your Pi a minute or two to boot up.
 Once it has booted, it will begin broadcasting a wifi signal called `RPiHotspotN` where `N` is the number on your Pi.
-    - If you don't see the Pi's network.
-Try reboot your Pi by unplugging it and pluggin it back in.
-    - If you still don't see the network, try manually adding the network on your computer using "Join other network..." and entering the Pi's network name (`RPiHotspotN`), selecting "WPA/WPA2 Personal" for the security setting, and entering the password `cs10_setup`.
+    > *If you don't see the Pi's network.
+Try reboot your Pi by unplugging it and plugging it back in.
+If you still don't see the network, try manually adding the network on your computer using `Join other network...` and entering the Pi's network name (`RPiHotspotN`), selecting `WPA/WPA2 Personal` for the security setting, and entering the password `cs10_setup`.*
-0. Connect your computer to this wifi network using the password `cs10_setup`. *Note: This wifi network will not have access to the internet.
+0. Connect your computer to this wifi network using the password `cs10_setup`.
+    > *This wifi network will not
+    have access to the internet.
 You will have to temporarily leave the Google Meet.
 If you have a problem during setup, you will need to reconnect to your regular wifi network and rejoin the Google Meet.*

+#### Pi Setup Script
-0. Once you are connected to the Pi's wifi network, open a Terminal window on your computer.
+0. Once you are connected to the Pi's hotspot, open a Terminal window on your computer.
 0. Type the following into your terminal window: `ssh setup@192.168.50.5`
 0. When prompted for a password, enter `setup`.
 Once this command runs, you will be remotely controlling the Pi through the wifi network it is broadcasting!
 0. The Pi will automatically run a setup script.
-Choose option 0.
+Choose option `0`.
-0. Follow the instructions in the script to setup up a new user. *Note: your username must not contain any spaces.
+0. Follow the instructions in the script to setup up a new user.
+    > *Your username must not contain any spaces.
 Only the first word you enter will be used.*
 0. Follow the instructions to add your home wifi network into the Pi's network settings.
 0. After you finish the setup script, your Pi will reboot and your remote connection will be closed.

-0. Reconnect your computer to your regular wifi network and rejoin the Google Meet.
+Reconnect your computer to your regular wifi network and rejoin the Google Meet.

-## Using Pi
+### Using Pi
 Your Pi should now be connected to your home wifi network.
 Now you can connect to it remotely with your computer and it will have access to the internet!

-### Connecting to your Pi (SSH)
+#### Connecting to your Pi (SSH)
 Once your Pi is connected to your home wifi network, you can remotely connect to it with your computer through your wifi router.
-Tp understand how this works, you'll need to understand some basics of networking.
+To understand how this works, you'll need to learn some basics of networking.

-{{< tabs networking >}}

-{{< tab "Text Eplanation" >}}
-You are probably most familiar with your wifi router because it offers your computer access to the internet.
-In this case, your computer connects to the router's wifi network and begins sending messages to the router.
-The wifi router recieves these messages and forwards them to the appropriate place via the internet.
-For example, if you click [this link](https://en.wikipedia.org/wiki/ARPANET), your computer will send a request to your wifi router to return the content of the page at the URL.
-Your router will recieve this message and forwards it to one of Wikipedia's servers somewhere in the world.
-When the Wikipedia servver recieves the message, it reads it, packages up the content of the page at the URL, and sends the content back to your router.
-Your router then forwards this reply to your computer which interprets the content and displays it in your web browser.

-{{< figure src="images/courses/cs10/unit00/00_fresh_internet.png" width="100%" title="Connecting to the internet via wifi" >}}

-This is obviously an extremely useful feature of your wifi router.
-You probably use it every day!
-However, we're going to use another feature of your wifi router that you may not have used before.

-Generally, wifi routers also create local area networks (LAN) that create a wireless interface between all the devices connected to the router.
-For example, if you have a wifi-enabled speaker or printer, your wifi router is probably making the connection between your computer (or phone) and the device.
-When you want to print something, your computer sends a message to your wifi router containing the file it wants to print.
-However, rather than being addressed to a destination at a server somewhere far away, this message is addressed to your printer.
-Your wifi router notices this and forwards the message to your printer through the LAN.
-When the printer recieves the message, it interprets it and prints the file.
-Your communication never left the local network created by your wifi router.

-{{< figure src="images/courses/cs10/unit00/00_fresh_lan.png" width="100%" title="Connecting to another deivce over a LAN" >}}
-{{< /tab >}}

-{{< tab "Video Explanation" >}}

-{{< youtube id="7_LPdttKXPc" autoplay="true" >}}

-{{< /tab >}}
-{{< /tabs >}}
+{{< include_resource "resource_network_basics" >}}

 Since both your Pi and your home computer are connected to your home wifi network, you can connect to your Pi using your computer using a Secure Shell (SSH) connection.